soniahorchidan/crayfish23/README.md

                                          - debug: Run simple experiment configs in the debug folder.
 -em    | --execution-mode              Execution mode: l=local, c=cluster.
 ```

+#### Development Notes

+If the experiments are stopped before they complete, please be aware that multiple background threads might be still
+hanging (e.g., the daemon threads waiting for wakeup signals).
+In this case, please make sure to kill all of them
+manually.
+You can use the `ps` command to find their PIDs.

 ## Extending Crayfish